Hurricane Harvey dropped so much rain on Houston that some parts are still flooding

 "We’re still blessed, we still thank God," Brooks said.
 "We’re here and we're all together."

-Although the center of the storm, which weakened to a tropical depression Wednesday evening, was 10 miles southwest of Alexandria, Louisiana, the National Hurricane Center warned that flood-causing rains continued over eastern Texas and western Louisiana.
+Although the center of the storm, which weakened to a tropical depression Wednesday evening, was 30 miles north-northeast Alexandria, Louisiana, the National Hurricane Center warned that flood-causing rains continued over eastern Texas and western Louisiana.

 Flash flood watches extended from southeast Texas to central Kentucky, a region encompassing some 15 million people, forecasters said.